 One of the most common and most important KPIs to track is sales.
-If there is an increase in sales during a brand activation you did something right.
-However, combine the increase in sales with the ROI to see if the increase in sales is profit or if it’s just going to cover the cost of the campaign.
+If there is an increase in sales during a brand activation, you did something right.
+However, combine the increase in sales with the ROI to see if the increase in sales is profit or just going to cover the cost of the campaign.

 An increase in sales is easy to spot.
 Before the campaign, take a look at how many products you sell, on average, per week.
 Repeat the same thing during the week of the campaign.
-Subtract the revenue from before the campaign from the revenue generated during the campaign and there you have it.
+Subtract the revenue from before the campaign from the revenue generated, and there you have it.

-We’ve decided to add one KPI that is optional but highly recommended, especially after a brand activation.
+We’ve decided to add one optional KPI but highly recommended, especially after a brand activation.
 If you have the resources, you might also want to measure brand sentiment.
 We recommend you do this from time to time, as well.

 Now that you know everything there is to know about brand activations, let’s take a look at some of the most successful campaigns for a bit of inspiration.